TomaSajt/Kornr-legacy/README.md

 # Kornr
 #### Developed by TomaSajt
-This mod is a hack for version 1.16.4
+Kornr is a mod for Minecraft Java Edition version 1.16.4

+> Open the kornr menu ingame with the multiply/star button